brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 In summary, write 0xA05F000B to address 0xE000EDF0 to halt the processor and enter debug mode.

 The processor can be resumed by clearing bits 3, 2, and 0.
-In other words, write 0xA05F0000 to address 0xE000EDF0 to resume execution.
+In other words: write 0xA05F0000 to address 0xE000EDF0 to resume execution.

 ## Resetting into Debug Mode via SWD